-Last month when I was returning from my solo bike jounry to Spiti Valley, I decided to kill a few nights in the town of Vashish, near Manali, in Himachal Pradesh.
-Looking for a place to sleep, I went to my usual place, where I’d stayed for at least a dozen times before.
-I like its peaceful ambience and the location which allows you to sit almost at top of the sleepy town of Vashisth, overlooking the mountains.
-But as I enquired about the price for a room, out of courtesy, despite being very much familiar with it, I went a little flabbergasted.
+Last month while returning from my solo bike journey to Spiti Valley, I decided to spend a few nights in the town of Vashisht, near Manali, in Himachal Pradesh.
+Looking for a guest house, I went to my usual place, where I had stayed before for at least a dozen times.
+I liked its peaceful ambience and the location which allowed me to sit at the top of the village, overlooking the mountains down below.
+But as I enquired about the price for a room, out of courtesy, despite being very much familiar to it, I went a little flabbergasted.

 “No, just one bedroom” I repeated with all innocence, before the caretaker repeated, twice, the exact same figure.

-The same room which I’d earlier – 3 months ago – owned for about 400 Rupees a night, was now available for a whopping 1,200 Rupees.
+The same room which I had earlier – about 3 months ago I think – rented for about 400 Rupees a night, was now available for a whopping 1,200 Rupees.

-Then I saw a group of teenagers, seemingly from New Delhi, and I realised that this is the time of the year when Vashisth gets its maximum tourists.
+Then I saw a group of teenagers, seemingly from New Delhi, and I realised that this is the time of the year when Vashisth gets its maximum number of tourists.

 Find A Travel Buddy

-Travelling with someone is a great way to keep the travel costs low.
-Having a partner means you will be sharing the cost of accommodation, as well as of transport.
+Travelling with someone is a great way to keep travel costs low.
+Having a partner means you will be sharing the cost of accommodation, as well as of private taxis.
 Except for food, everything becomes at least half the original price.
-Every time I travel a place, which I think can be expensive, I try to tag a buddy along.
-If not, I look for a fellow-traveller on the way.
-Having someone to travel with, moreover keeps you away from getting lonely, at times.
+Every time I travel somewhere, which I think can be expensive, I try to travel with someone and not alone.

 Look For A Hostel/Dormitory

 Accommodation consumes most of our travel budget.
 And in peak tourist season, private rooms become simply unaffordable.
 During such times, look for a hostel, or a dormitory.
 They are popular among budget travellers.
-You can find a bed in a hostel pretty much anywhere in Asia, in under 500 Rupees per night.
-In Europe they cost a little more, but consider paying around 1000 Rupees in countries like France.
-An average hostel room accommodates between 4 and 10 individuals.
+You can find a bed in a hostel pretty much anywhere in Asia, for under 500 Rupees a night.
+In Europe, they cost slightly more but consider paying around 1000 Rupees in countries like France.
+An average hostel room accommodates between 4 to10 individuals.

 In addition to being cheap, hostels provide a highly social atmosphere.
-If you ever wondered how we solo travellers keep hopping places, for months, and not get bored – this is how.
-We stay in hostels, and meet new and interesting people every day.
-Speaking of India, there aren’t many hostels, but you can still find them in big cities or in very popular tourist towns.
+If you ever wondered how solo travellers keep travelling for months, and not get bored – this is how.
+We stay in hostels and meet new and interesting people every day.

 Make Friends With Local People

 Local people are an excellent source of information on the best places to go, to avoid a potential on-season loot.
-Every time I land in an alien town (inside India or abroad) I try to befriend with the local restaurant staff or cab drivers.
-They are the living encyclopedia of their town, and are always full of prospects for a confused backpacker like me.
-Moreover if you end up being lucky, you might just get invited to stay at their place.
-Taking the time to make friends with locals, in a bar, or a café, never goes in vein.
+Every time I land in an alien town (inside India or abroad) I try to get suggestions from the local restaurant staff or a cab driver.
+They are the living encyclopedia of their town and are always full of options for a confused backpacker.

-The very idea of running a homestay is building a trust between the host and the party.
-Unlike guest houses, a homestay is very less likely to take advantage of high tourists seasons.
+The very idea of running a homestay is building trust between the host and the party.
+Unlike guest houses, a homestay is very less likely to take advantage of high tourist seasons.
 So look for a homestay around you and rest assured, you won’t get ripped off.
 Though homestays ideally charge a little extra than a Guest House, they cover most of your meals.
-They are also a great way to meet local people and gain an insight onto their lives.
+They are also a great way to meet local people and gain insight into their lives.